NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/pyxnat.md

 ### Setup the connection
 - Create a configuration file

-    On terminal connected to DaVinci:
+    On terminal connected to the remote server:

     ```bash
     cd